Borewit/read-next-line/README.md

 2. Splits the decoded text by Unix (`\n`) or Windows (`\r\n`) line endings.
 3. Buffers incomplete lines for the next read operation.

-This approach ensures efficient line-by-line processing without loading the entire stream into memory.

-## Browser Compatibility

-- **Streams API**: Supported in modern browsers.
-- **TextDecoderStream**: Required for decoding binary data into text streams.
-- **File/Blob APIs**: For file handling (in example use cases).

 ## License